ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 ### Same-Level Shadowing

+*Shadowing* can be a difficult concept to grasp.
+As you learned in the [Tour of OCaml](/docs/tour-of-ocaml), bindings are immutable.
+Once you create a name and give it a value (definition), it does not change.
+They are bound together.
+That said, a name can be defined again

 You can write two definitions using the same identifier in sequence:
 ```ocaml
 # let c = 2 * 3;;